Aadhaar Latest Update

 |Number Of Enrolments

 ||119 crore (approximate)

-2. Aadhaar Eligibility
+2. Aadhaar Card Eligibility

 - Any resident of India (newborns/minors) is eligible for Aadhar card.
 While Adhaar card is for adults, Baal Adhaar is for children below 5 years

 - NRIs and Foreigners staying in India for more than 12 months are eligible for Aadhar.
 It is proposed to issue Aadhaar Card for Non-Resident Indians with Indian Passports after their arrival in India without waiting for 180 days.

-3. Documents for Aadhaar
+3. Documents Required for Aadhaar Card

 Adhar requires two types of documents – Proof of Address (POA) and Proof of Identity (POI).
 Any two of the following documents should meet the criteria

 |Certificate of Birth

 4. How to Enrol for: